seotrader/Kotlin-Projects/ChoreMeApp/README.md

 ## Chore Me App - Under Development !
+First Version End of January 2020

 Multi-User Chores App, Run on the Cloub with Firebase